DeanSingh/ruby-iqengines/README.md

 <br>
 ### IQEngines.Api(key, secret) ###

 A constructor that returns a handle to the iqengines API. `key` and `secret` is your API key/secret obtained from signing up for an account at [http://developer.iqengines.com/][3].
-If these are left undefined, the module will look up their values from the `IQE_KEY` and `IQE_SECRET` from the shell environment.
+If these are left undefined, the module will look up their values from the `IQE_KEY` and `IQE_SECRET` environment variables.

 <br>
 <br>